A guide to Coventry City on social media plus useful hints and tips!

 Who updates social media

-Staff from the Sky Blues’ Marketing Department update our social media channels throughout the week, while our Communications Department brings you any breaking news from Ryton plus full coverage from our matches up and down the country.
+Staff from the Sky Blues’ Marketing and Communications Department update our social media channels throughout the week.

 We also encourage you to send us pictures of your matchday buildup and thoughts ahead of the day, and of course post match reaction.
 We may even feature these in our matchday programmes!